ivaandrey/portfolio/pages/hand_detection_project/hand_detection.md

 Insert comparison results between mediapipe and our models on gray images

 Hand Landmark Estimation pipeline consists of several key modules:
++ **Hand Detection:** The first step involves detecting and localizing the hand in an image or video stream.
+YOLOv5-based models are trained to detect hands across various gestures, lighting conditions, distances from the camera.
++ **Hand Region Crop and Normalization:** Once the hand is detected, the next step is to extract the region of interest (ROI) that contains the hand.
+The cropped hand region is then normalized to ensure consistent input size and orientation.
++ **Hand Landmarks Estimation:** This step identifies key points or landmarks on the hand, such as fingertips, knuckles, and wrist.
+We train a multi-branch regression model to accurately estimate the the positions of 21 key hand landmarks.